neuroelectro/neuroelectro_org/README.md

 The aim of the **NeuroElectro Project** is to represent structured electrophysiological information from diverse neuron types.
 Currently, this information is obtained by text-mining and manually curating the neuroscience literature (see the [NeuroElectro Publications](http://www.neuroelectro.org/publications/) for details).

-Currently this repository encapsulates the majority of the features of the project, including text-mining (located in the folder labelled "article_text_mining"), the models specifying the relational database (implemented in Django), and the website front end and back end code (implemented in Python's Django web framework).
+This repository encapsulates the majority of the features of the project, including text-mining (located in the folder labelled "article_text_mining"), the models specifying the relational database (implemented in Django), and the website front end and back end code (implemented in Python's Django web framework).

 Interested collaborators and contributors should contact @stripathy or @rgerkin, post in the [Gitter chat](https://gitter.im/neuroelectro/neuroelectro_org), or post to the [Google Groups Mailing List](https://groups.google.com/forum/#!forum/neuroelectro).